 This is why judgement came, because of disobedience.
-We are called to obedience to God’s ways and word, this is not legalism as some would assert, this is just new life in Christ, why would we not want to obey God, if we are in a loving relationship with him and our nature has be transformed by the Holy Spirit?
+We are called to obedience to God’s ways and word, this is not legalism as some would assert, this is just new life in Christ.
+Why would we not want to obey God, if we are in a loving relationship with Him and our nature has been transformed by the Holy Spirit?

 The privilege of knowing the Lord